A Foreign Field: Plot

 Cyril (McKern) and Waldo (Randolph), who are British and American, respectively, have both returned to France in search of the same woman (Moreau) with whom they each had a rendezvous in 1944 (unknown to the other).
 Cyril is accompanied by fellow veteran Amos (Guinness), while Waldo has his petty daughter Beverly (Chaplin) and her henpecked husband (Herrmann) in tow.
-Amos is childlike and carries an empty jam jar as if it is a favored toy.
+Amos is childlike and carries an empty jam jar as if it were a favored toy.
 The two groups encounter one another, and after some conflict find common ground in old sorrows.
 Along the way they meet the recently widowed Lisa (Bacall), who has come in search of her brother's grave.

-Eventually it is revealed that Amos saved Cyril's life during the battle of Normandy in 1944 but sustained a severe head-wound in the process.
-The wound has left Amos permanently brain-damaged and Cyril has been his carer ever since.
-Cyril also confides in the others that Amos does not have long left to live and this will be the last chance for the two men to come to Normandy to pay their respects to their close friend Briggs who was killed in action.
+Eventually it is revealed that Amos saved Cyril's life during the Battle of Normandy in 1944 but sustained a severe head-wound in the process, leaving him permanently brain-damaged.
+Cyril, who has been his carer ever since, confides in the others that Amos does not have long left to live.
+This will be the last chance for the two men to pay their respects to their close friend Briggs who was killed in the battle.
 Waldo has come to France for a similar reason, to visit the grave of a close buddy who was killed on D-Day.
 The trip helps put Beverly's problems into perspective.
 Lisa takes them to her brother's grave, revealing he was a German soldier.
 After a stunned pause, Angelique hugs Lisa, and then Amos gives a salute and marches off.
 The final scene is Briggs's grave on Omaha Beach.
 Amos has left his jamjar on Briggs's gravestone, and the group have filled it with wild flowers.